 Last Chance – Big in Aberystwyth 1989 – 1992.
 Reformed briefly 1999. feat; Dave Roberts (gtr) of Bangor (also in Cyffro).

 Last Rights – Llandudno band (1979), feat; Sully (bass) (ex Harvest Moon, Steppin’ Stones), Rob Downes (gtr) (later Then Jericho), Doug Downes (drms) (later Big Waves, Picture Palace), Ronnie Watts (voc).
 Gigged throughout that year.

 Late In July – Acoustic solo project from Ruthin based Brazilian singer/songwriter/guitarist Luiz Stockler of Hoodwink.
 A mix of emo, punk and folk music, now uses his own name

 Lateral Arc – Wrexham based indie label, signed The Benjamins.

 L’Avenger – mid-80s band feat; (we think) Steve Pablo Jones (formerly of Harvest Moon)

 John Lawrence – co-founder and ex-guitarist of Gorky’s Zygotic Mynci, who after the demise of GZM began a project called Infinity Chimp.
 John runs a recording studio and hires out a PA from his Snowdonian enclave.
 His style has been likened to Frank Zappa, sometimes to his annoyance.
-Latest album ‘Songs From The Precipice’ (2015) (website)
+Played live session on Neil Crud’s TudnoFM Show (20.06.16).
+Rel several albums inc ‘Songs From The Precipice’ (2015) and ‘Narcissus Paradox’ (2019) (website)